computergeek1507/PB_16/WingsStation/README.md

 # Button Station SMD

 The "Button Station SMD" is a 4 port Selfy Station that reacts to Button Presses.
-The Firmware is a work in progress and only works in "Dumb" mode.
+The Firmware is a work in progress.
 This design is surface mount based and is harder to solder.
 All the design files are open source and available on github.

 **WIP** Work in progress, firmware and PCB may change.